pawal/torrent-tracker/README.md

 GitHub Actions runs the same checks on every push and pull request (`.github/workflows/ci.yml`): gofmt, `go vet`, `go test -race`, a static build, and a frontend build that fails if `web/dist` is out of date with `web/src`.

-It also runs `govulncheck`, weekly as well as on every push, since an advisory published tomorrow will not wait for the next commit.
-That is a reachability check, not a dependency-graph scan: it reports only advisories the code can actually reach.
-Graph scanners will flag rather more, including modules that are pruned before they ever reach the binary — `go version -m ./trackerd` lists what is genuinely linked.
+It also runs `govulncheck` weekly, since an advisory published tomorrow will not wait for the next commit — a reachability check rather than a dependency-graph scan, so it reports only what the code can reach.

 The frontend build output in `web/dist/` is committed so `go build` and `go install` work without Node installed.
 Rebuild it with `make ui` after